tae-tae05/startup/README.md

 - Results are stored and can be accessed again upon login
 ### Technologies
 I will use the following technologies as described.
 - HTML - Uses correct HTML structure for application.
-Three HTML pages for login, project list page, and project details page.
+Four HTML pages for login, project list page, add project page, and project details page.
 - CSS - Application styling that looks good on different screen sizes, cute and cozy color choice and good contrast.
 - JavaScript - Has login, project display, counter display, hooksize/yarn display, and save function.
 - Service - Backend service with endpoints for: